PandasThumb/pandasthumb.github.io/_posts/2025/2025-02-04-Conservation-of-arguments.md

 are discussing, Dembski grapples with Richard Dawkins's book _Climbing Mount Improbable_.
 Dawkins gives examples of natural selection achieving major adaptations by gradual small changes.
-Dembski calls Dawkins's argument "displacemen", arguing this way:
+Dembski calls Dawkins's argument "displacement", arguing this way:

 > It could be that Mount Improbable is sheer on all sides and getting to the top via baby-steps is effectively impossible.
 Consequently, it is not enough to presuppose that a fitness-increasing sequence of baby steps always connects biological systems.

 ## Connection to Dembski's 2002 _No Free Lunch_ argument ##

 Connection to No Free Lunch